ANoccaro/Robot-aidedTMS/README.md

 ** User Manual: a guide that describes step by step how to setup the devices and run a TMS session using the main application.
 The guide includes a description of the user interface and the istructions to use it correctly.

 ** Robot_TMS_API DOC: documentation of the methods implemented and used in the code.

+** Robot_TMS_UML_code: block diagram that describes the structure of the code, referring also to the user interface